Healthdirect Free Australian health advice you can count on.

 What is dry socket?

-Dry socket, also called alveolar osteitis, is a painful complication of a tooth extraction.
+Dry socket, also called alveolar osteitis, is a painful condition that could happen when you have a tooth removed.

 When a tooth is pulled, a blood clot usually forms in the socket.
 The word ‘socket’ refers to the hole in the jawbone where the tooth used to be.
 This blood clot protects the bone and nerve.